 Rent heat exchanger

-Since the 1st of january 2014 Ennatuurlijk is charging 85 euro per year for providing the ‘Afleverset Warmte excl.
+Since the 1st of january 2014 Ennatuurlijk as been charging rent for providing the ‘Afleverset Warmte excl.
 Warm tapwaterapparaat’.
+In 2019 Ennatuurlijk, this is more than 90 euro a year.
 According to Dutch law, they are allowed to charge rent for a heat exchanger, if that heat exchanger is their property.
 In many cases the heat exchangers are property of the home owners or are rented from another company (often Q-energy or Kemkers).

 Service- and administration costs